Equilibrium States for Center Isometries: Abstract

 \section{Abstract}

-We develop a geometric method to establish existence of equilibrium states associated to H\"older potentials for center isometries (as are regular elements of Anosov actions), in particular the entropy maximizing measure and the SRB measure.
-In these cases it is established the uniqueness, and it is given a characterization of the equilibrium states in terms in terms of their disintegrations along stable and unstable foliations.
-It is proven also that the resulting system is isomorphic to a Bernoulli scheme.
+We develop a geometric method to establish existence and uniqueness of equilibrium states associated to some H\"older potentials for center isometries (as are regular elements of Anosov actions), in particular the entropy maximizing measure and the SRB measure.
+It is also given a characterization of equilibrium states in terms of their disintegrations along stable and unstable foliations.
+Finally, we show that the resulting system is isomorphic to a Bernoulli scheme.